 From Pinson, Alabama, McKinstry is one of the top defensive backs in the country and has the opportunity to choose from basically any school in college football, including in-state programs Alabama and Auburn.

-He is currently ranked as the second-best cornerback in the class, according to the 247Sports Composite, just behind Virginia-based cornerback Tony Grimes, who recently reclassified and enrolled at North Carolina.
+He is currently ranked as the best cornerback in the class, according to the 247Sports Composite, ahead of Virginia-based cornerback Tony Grimes, who recently reclassified and enrolled at North Carolina.
 McKinstry is a four-star athlete for Rivals and ESPN, and in the top five for his position on each recruiting site.

 Ga’Quincy McKinstry Recruiting

 With his senior season at Pinson Valley High School — the same school Auburn starting quarterback Bo Nix attended — until he has to make a decision, there are tons of programs that will be trying to win over the talented cornerback.

 McKinstry has at least 27 scholarship offers from around country and from every conference.
-The list includes Alabama, Auburn, Clemson, Florida, Florida State, Georgia, Georgia Tech, LSU, Miami, Michigan, Mississippi State, Notre Dame, Penn State, Ohio State, Tennessee, and Virginia Tech.
+The list includes Alabama, Auburn, Clemson, Florida, Florida State, Georgia, Georgia Tech, LSU, Miami, Michigan, Mississippi State, Notre Dame, Penn State, Ohio State, Ole Miss, South Carolina, Tennessee, and Virginia Tech.

 “Kool-Aid” is also being recruiting as a basketball player, holding several Division I offers and earning All-Tournament Team honors in the AHSAA State Tournament this year.

 Ga’Quincy McKinstry Highlights

 Something that stands out about McKinstry is his ability in all phases of the game, not just as a cover corner.
-He has the athleticism to go up and make plays at wide receiver, which could translate well on defense as well as returning kicks, making him dangerous once he intercepts passes.
+He has the athleticism to go up and haul in touchdowns at wide receiver, which could translate well on defense as well as returning kicks, making him dangerous once he intercepts passes.

 He has also shown he can come up and tackle receivers at the line of scrimmage, which is extremely important to the success of a defense and when the time comes for his NFL Draft stock.